-California recognizes four types of employers, any of which can be cited by Cal/OSHA for safety violations.
-The classification can result in more than one employer cited for the same violation.
+California Department of Industrial Relations recognizes four types of employers, any of which may be cited by its Cal/OSHA for safety violations.
+The classification may result in more than one employer cited for the same violation.
 The California Labor Code identifies these employer categories: